Korean armour: Three Kingdoms period

 Korean armour during the Korean Three Kingdoms period consisted of two major styles: the 'Chalgap' lamellar armour similar to the ones used by the equestrian steppe nomads and Sinitic empires to the west and plate armour, found in the Gaya Confederation and Silla.
 The lamellar often consisted of bronze, iron, bone, or stiffened leather; plates were always of iron, steel, or bronze.
 The best-preserved armours from the three kingdoms period originate almost exclusively from the Gaya confederacy.
 The armour from Gaya is the best example of plate armour from ancient times, rivaling those of the Mediterranean basin from the same period.
 These Gaya-style plate armours are categorized into three types- one is made by joining vertical steel bands to form a single plate, another by joining horizontal bars, and the other by putting small triangular steel pieces together.
 The first type is found in Gaya and Silla, while most examples for the other two are located in Gaya, and some have been found in northern Baekje.
 Similar styles have also been found in Kyushu and Honshu, Japan.

-Goguryeo armour was primarily of lamellar armour, made of small steel plates woven together with a cord.
+Lamellar armour was the most common type armor during the Goguryeo dynasty, made of small steel plates woven together with cord.
 Ancient tombs of the Jjoksaem District of Hwango-dong, Gyeongju, North Gyeongsang, uncovered the first example in 2009.
 Goguryeo murals found in North Korea also shed light on what Goguryeo's armour looked like.